Arna, Bergen: Name

 The Old Norse forms of the name were Arni (nominative) and Arna (dative), and this was originally the old name of Arnavågen bay.
 The name is very old, and it is possibly related to the Italian name Arno.
 In the local dialect of this area, the name was traditionally pronounced Ådna.
 This form is still used for many other local place names such as Ådnamarka, Ådnavegen, Ådnatun, and Ådnanipa (Arnanipa).

 History

-The parish of Haus was established as a municipality on 1 January 1838 (see formannskapsdistrikt), including the annex Bruvik.
+The parish of Haus was established as a municipality on 1 January 1838 (see formannskapsdistrikt law), including the annex Bruvik.
 On 1 January 1870, Bruvik (population: 2,062) was separated from Haus to form a municipality of its own.
 The split left Haus with a population of 4,229.
-On 1 January 1964, the part of Haus in Osterøy was transferred to the new municipality of Osterøy, whereas the remaining part on the mainland formed the municipality of Arna.
+On 1 January 1964, the part of Haus in Osterøy was transferred to the new Osterøy Municipality, whereas the remaining part on the mainland formed the new Arna Municipality.
 On 1 January 1972, the city of Bergen was expanded by merging the neighboring municipalities of Arna, Bergen, Fana, Laksevåg, and Åsane into one large urban municipality.
 At the time of the merger, Arna had a population of 11,766.